mamysa/PyPltRedex/README.md

 ## Testing

-`patmatchtest.rkt` provides an overview of what works; it is run the same way mentioned above.
+`patmatchtest.rkt` and `inholetest.rkt` provide an overview of what works; it is run the same way mentioned above.
+Patterns are compared against output produced by Racket Redex.

 ## What works
 * Built-in patterns: `number` (that act like integers for now), `variable-not-othewise-mentioned`, literal variables.